rsnemmen/riaf-sed/README.md

 - [ ] parallelize shooting method in `dyn.pl`
 - [x] parallelize inverse Compton scattering in spectrum.
 Inserted OpenMP directives in the comptonization loops
 - [ ] OpenACC version
+- [ ] port the core fortran code to C and prettify it

 ---